miami-mars/ae-interview/README.md

 Since I'm doing this on a weekend, I'm going to answer my own questions.
 Normally, I'd ask the team or go through a brainstorming session for ideas.

+## Post-Mortem
+I ended up getting stuck on trying to get rich cli working with inputs and live updates.
+I wrote down pseudo code in my "__main__" function to show what the rest of the code would look like.

+What I would figure out next is how to handle a separate loop for the Playlist management along with the user input selection.
+This will require async code along with a way to display Playlist Queue data while separately handling entering user inputs.

 ## Notes
 Initial read through